What is an optician?

 The term ‘optician’ is loosely used in the UK to describe an individual who deals with all things eye-care related.
 This includes those who work in a high street store to fit contact lenses.
 In the past, the opticians even made lenses, but this is largely outsourced to separate manufacturers to maximize time and money.

 The dictionary definition of an optician is:

 'a person qualified to prescribe and dispense glasses and contact lenses, and to detect eye diseases (ophthalmic optician) or to make and supply glasses and contact lenses (dispensing optician). ’

 Dispensing opticians are focused on specialised eye-care equipment.
 They are usually involved in the final stages of an eye test; however, they are not able to examine your eyes.
 Their role is to give you advise and information on vision care and the different types of lenses and frames.

 What is an ophthalmologist?

-Their level of training also allows them to spot underlying issues with the body that affect the eyes, such as diabetes and high-blood pressure.
-While an ophthalmologist may be able to treat these issues, they often can spot issues in the eyes that indicate these conditions and suggest a referral to another specialist.
-An ophthalmologist may also be trained to perform laser eye surgery.
+Their level of training allows them to spot underlying body issues that affect the eyes.
+Examples of these are diabetes and high-blood pressure.
+Whilst an ophthalmologist may be able to diagnose and treat medical eye issues such as glaucoma and cataracts, they will often refer you to another specialist.
+An ophthalmologist can also be trained to perform eye surgery with laser treatment.